ibm-cloud-docs/netezza/security/saml-docs.md

    ```
   {: codeblock}

-1. For generating URL specific to namespace, add CRN number as shown:
+1. For generating a URL specific to the namespace, add the CRN number as shown:

   ```bash
   https://console-nz-dev-eks-cluster.us-east.data-warehouse.test.cloud.ibm.com/#/?crn=<crn_of_namespace>